syncfusion-content/blazor-docs/blazor/diagram/interaction.md

 The [SelectAll](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SelectAll) method is used to select all the elements such as nodes/connectors in the diagram.
 Refer to the following link which shows how to use SelectAll method on the diagram.
 ### How to clone the selected nodes and connector at runtime
 Clone is a virtual method of the node that is used to create a copy of a diagram object.
-After cloning, we need to set the ID for cloned nodes and connectors.The following code demonstrates how to clone selected nodes during runtime.
+After cloning, we need to set the ID for cloned nodes and connectors.
+The following code demonstrates how to clone selected nodes during runtime.
 ```cshtml
 @using Syncfusion.Blazor.Diagram
 @using System.Collections.ObjectModel